CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

 The `fieldSpecs` property may be passed alongside `resultFormat` to control the field used in language detection however multiple fields in `fieldSpecs` when `resultFormat` is set to *COMPLEX* is not supported and will cause a failure to be added to the document.

-In the complex format if no known languages are detected then the language code "un" for 'unknown' will be output with a confidence of 100.
+In the complex format, if no known languages are detected then the language code "un" for 'unknown' will be output with a confidence of 100.

 **Example**